-1. Archaeological sites and historical places are finite, fragile, and non-renewable resources: Archaeological sites and historical places are unique and irreplaceable.
+- 1. Archaeological sites and historical places are finite, fragile, and non-renewable resources: Archaeological sites and historical places are unique and irreplaceable.
 Destruction of a site is permanent and irreversible.
 It is important to remember that sites are fragile and vulnerable to exposure to elements, looting, and irresponsible/unrestricted tourism.
 Destruction of sites results not only in the loss of the physical remains but also the information that may have been gleaned from examination and study of the area.
-The loss of information is just as critical as the loss of sites as it affects our understanding of the cultures that built them.

-- 2. Archaeological sites exist within a larger setting that includes both the environment and the local communities: Good practices must take into account the impact of archaeological tourism on the site and the natural environment in which the site is located.
+The loss of information is just as critical as the loss of sites as it affects our understanding of the cultures that built them. - 2.
+Archaeological sites exist within a larger setting that includes both the environment and the local communities: Good practices must take into account the impact of archaeological tourism on the site and the natural en account the impact of archaeological tourism on the site and the natural environment in which the site is located.
 Guidelines for sustainable tourism should respect the values, ideals, and rights of the local communities that exist alongside the sites.
+Guidelines for good practices must be created in cooperation with the local population.

+Trash at an archaeological site.

-Guidelines for good practices must be created in cooperation with the local population. - 3.
-Removal or destruction of cultural material is unethical and illegal: Archaeological sites are generally protected by laws that prohibit the removal of any cultural (and in some cases, natural) materials.
+3. Removal or destruction of cultural material is unethical and illegal: Archaeological sites are generally protected by laws that prohibit the removal of any cultural (and in some cases, natural) materials.
 Removing or trafficking in cultural materials is illegal.
-Looting destroys a site and compromises the integrity of any information that may be retrieved from it.
+Looting destroys a site and compromises the integrity of information that may be retrieved from it.